Soft Skills Development for Managers and Business Schools as Service Providers

 The findings of project oxygen were summed up regards their importance by author Anant Agarwal: "Market trends, insights from top business leaders and industry data all point to one thing; soft skills are important and should not be overlooked.
 The next generation of workers, executives, and leadership will need to have a hybrid skill set balancing an understanding of hard skills with 'power skills'." https://lnkd.in/g36X7nD

-Interestingly the author re-frames soft skills as power skills, thus emphasising the high importance of soft skills as catalysts for influence and performance in individuals and in teams.
+The author emphasises the high importance of soft skills as catalysts for influence and performance in individuals and in teams.

 Research into Future Job Skills by The World Forum